 High Credit Utilization

 Using a majority of your credit limit can disqualify you from receiving a credit increase.
 Borrowing more money than you are paying back can make creditors wary of offering more.
-However, paying down your credit card debt can improve your chances of getting a maximum credit line and improve your credit score!
+However, paying down your credit card debt can improve your chances of getting a maximum line of credit and improve your credit score!

 Multiple Late Payments

 Missing too many payments can deter you from getting a credit increase and a higher FICO score.
-Multiple late payments on credit cards and other loans, such as online no credit check loans, appear on credit reports.
+Multiple late payments on credit cards and other loans, such as online no credit check loans, and loans appear on credit reports.
 Credit card companies view late payments as a sign that a borrower is financially irresponsible and cannot handle more debt.

 Previous Credit Increase